glideroggan/dream/readme.md

 - ✔️cancel button on loan modal on sign step is not hover styled
 - ✔️cancel button on the signing workflow is not good in dark mode
 - ✔️favorite checkbox doesn't work on add payment contact
-- need to update net worth after account and transaction changes
+- ✔️need to update net worth after account and transaction changes
-- all the amounts, should be positive, and instead the type of the transaction should be the one that decides if it is showing as a negative value or not
+- ✔️all the amounts, should be positive, and instead the type of the transaction should be the one that decides if it is showing as a negative value or not
-- the button in the bottom in financial health widget is unstyled
+- ✔️the button in the bottom in financial health widget is unstyled

 # FEATURES
 - common search dropdown component